OICR/softeng-blog/_posts/chang_wang/2017-04-17-Using-AngularJS-components-directives-in-React.md

+---
+layout: post
+title:  "Using AngularJS components & directives inside React"
+breadcrumb: true
+author: chang_wang
+date: 2017-04-17
+categories: chang_wang
+tags:
+    - Javascript
+    - React
+    - Angular
+teaser:
-# Using Angular 1 components & directives inside React
+    info: Using AngularJS components & directives inside React

+---

 ## Why
 We've seen some [informative](http://blog.rangle.io/migrating-an-angular-1-application-to-react/) [articles](https://tech.small-improvements.com/2017/01/25/how-to-migrate-an-angularjs-1-app-to-react/) on how to use React components inside an Angular app, but guides for "using Angular components inside React" were scarce.

-The [GDC project](https://portal.gdc.cancer.gov/) is in the process of migrating from Angular 1 to React.
+The [GDC project](https://portal.gdc.cancer.gov/) is in the process of migrating from AngularJS (Angular 1) to React.
 For quite a while, the React-in-Angular pattern was used to perform a [strangler migration](https://www.martinfowler.com/bliki/StranglerApplication.html) one component at a time.
 As React ate through more and more of the project, we reached a tipping point where it could become the root app, but we were still short a few pieces of somewhat complex Angular directives that prevented us from reaching feature parity.

 Being able to reuse those Angular directives as-is allowed us to continue the migration without compromising existing features or our delivery timeline.

-Here are the steps.

 ## Bootstrapping Angular